Amt: Denmark

-The Danish Municipal Reform of 1 January 2007 abolished the amter and replaced them with five administrative regions, now solely charged with running the national health service.
-In contrast to the amter the regions hold no authority to levy taxes.
+The municipal reform of 1 January 2007 abolished the amter and replaced them with five administrative regions, now mainly charged with running the national health service.
+In contrast to the amter, the regions hold no authority to levy taxes.
 The reform re-delegated all other areas of responsibility to either the municipalities or the state.
 At the same time, smaller municipalities were merged into larger units, cutting the number of municipalities from 270 to 98.
-See Counties of Denmark for more information about the Danish usage of the term.

 Germany

 In Germany an Amt was a medieval administrative district covering a manorial estate or the land owned by a castle or village.
 It was headed by an Amtmann, usually a lesser nobleman or cleric, appointed by a territorial lord to administer and dispense justice within the Amt.

 Iceland

 While Iceland was a territory of the Danish-Norwegian realm, amts (singular: amt; plural: ömt) were established in the country on top of the existing counties.
 From 1684 to 1770, Iceland as whole was a single amt in the Kingdom of Denmark-Norway but was then split into two amts: North and East Amt (Norður- og Austuramt) and South and West Amt (Suður- og Vesturamt).
 The latter was in 1787 split into a West Amt (Vesturamt) and South Amt (Suðuramt).
 Iceland was thus divided into three amts until 1872, when the South and West amts were again merged.
 Amts were abolished in 1904, when Iceland gained home rule from Denmark.

 Amts are not used to denote a geographical region in Iceland but the name lives on in the names of two public libraries in Iceland that were established during the amt era.
 The Amts libraries in Akureyri and Stykkishólmur which were established as the designated archives for the North and East Amt and the West Amt respectively.